 - One in every 16 teenagers binge drinks.

-- Only one in 100 parents believe that his or her teenage child binge drinks.
+- Only one in 100 parents believe that their teenage child binge drinks.

 - According to the Arizona Youth Survey in 2008, 24 percent of 8th graders, 39 percent of 10th graders, and 47 percent of 12th graders in the state claimed that they drank alcohol at least once in the last 30 days.